Solvence/OOD2020/README.md

 Invariants in design:

+    - BasicAnimatorModel - Can't have two AnimatedObjects with the same name.

     - BasicTextualAnimatorView: Field must not be null.

     - BasicAnimatedObject: Field must not be null.
+Two or more of the same type of command can't overlap time intervals.

     - Move: StartPos or EndPos must not be null.
 Time intervals can't have negative start times or endtime, and endtime must always be greater than starttime.